Fox Terrier Jack Russell

 In England, the fox terrier was one of the founding members of the Kennel Club.
 He judged the first sanctioned show held by the club, although he did not exhibit his dogs.
 The Jack Russell survived the evolution of the Fox Terrier into the modern-day Fox Terrier and is still prized by working terrier enthusiasts.
 The JRTCA aims to preserve the working heritage of the breed.

-Read More: Fox Terrier Rat Terrier Mix
+Read More: Yorkie Russell Terrier

 The fox terriers were originally developed in England, but the modern breed of Jack Russell was born in Australia.